mapzen/documentation/docs/overview/rate-limits.md

 [Mapzen Matrix](https://mapzen.com/documentation/matrix/) provides time and distance calculations between locations and has these limits:

-- 5,000 free requests per day
+- 1,000 free requests per month
 - The maximum number of locations is 50 for any type of matrix.
 - The maximum straight-line distance between two locations is 200 kilometers.

-_Note: This service currently offers only free access with these limits.
-Mapzen is working on updating this service to allow increased usage._

 ### Mapzen Optimized Route

 [Mapzen Optimized Route](https://mapzen.com/documentation/optimized/) finds the most efficient route between many locations.
 The service has these limits:

-- 5,000 free requests per day
+- 100 free requests per month
 - The maximum number of locations is 50.
 - The maximum straight-line distance between two locations is 200 kilometers.

-_Note: This service currently offers only free access with these limits.
-Mapzen is working on updating this service to allow increased usage._

 ### Mapzen Isochrone

 [Mapzen Isochrone](https://mapzen.com/documentation/mobility/isochrone/api-reference/) provides a computation of areas that are reachable within specified time periods from a location or set of locations.
 The service has these limits:

-- 5,000 free requests per day
+- 100 free requests per month
 - The maximum number of locations is one.
 For isochrones around multiple locations, you need to make multiple requests.
 - The maximum time to compute isochrone contours from the location is 120 minutes.
 - The maximum number of isochrone contours in a single request is four.

-_Note: This service currently offers only free access with these limits.
-Mapzen is working on updating this service to allow increased usage._

 The Mapzen Turn-by-Turn, Matrix, Optimized Route, and Isochrone services are built from the [Valhalla](https://github.com/valhalla) open-source project.